Merton Russell-Cotes: Mayor of Bournemouth

 Russell-Cotes was offered the mayoralty in 1893 but declined it due to temporary ill health.
 He became mayor in 1894.

 East Cliff Hall

 When Undercliff Drive opened in 1907, it was announced that Annie and Merton wanted to give their recently completed home, East Cliff Hall, and its contents to the people of Bournemouth.

 Russell-Cotes amassed a large collection of works of art and curios.
 Those donated to the town are displayed in the Russell-Cotes Art Gallery & Museum, Bournemouth's principal museum, which is located in East Cliff Hall and is named in his honour.

 He was a friend of the actor, Sir Henry Irving, who stayed with him on several occasions.

 Freedom of the Borough

 The Russell-Cotes were granted the Freedom of the Borough of Bournemouth in 1908.
 Russell-Cotes was knighted in 1909.

 Personal life

-He was married to Annie Russell-Cotes.
+He was married to Annie Russell-Cotes and they had 5 children.